1. Keep it Simple

-Sometimes the foods that work best during chemotherpy are the simplist.
+Sometimes the foods that work best during chemotherapy are the simplest.
 Fatigue is a very common side effect of treatment.
 Spending time and energy preparing elaborate meals can leave you too exhausted to eat your meals.
-Meals don’t need to be complicated.
+However, meals don’t need to be complicated.
 Quick convenience meals may be just the thing you need right now.

 I despise food lists of what to eat and what not to eat.
 Yes, they may be helpful in some situations.
 But you may have enough factors making eating difficult during chemotherapy, you don’t need an additional list of things to avoid.
-You also don’t need pressure to eat certain foods.
+You also don’t need the pressure to eat certain foods.
 The goal is to eat!
-You don’t feel like eating kale salads every day, that’s okay.
+If you don’t feel like eating kale salads every day, that’s okay.
 Kale can wait!
-You are craving a fast food milkshake…great!
+If you are craving a fast food milkshake…great!
 I’m so glad you are getting some calories and fluid.

-When eating solid food is difficult, choose calorie containing liquids.
-What are calorie containing liquids?
+When eating solid food is difficult, choose calorie-containing liquids.
+What are calorie-containing liquids?
 Milkshakes, popsicles, some sports drinks, juices, nutritional beverages like Ensure or Boost, smoothies, hot chocolate, or your favorite latte.
-If you are unable to eat a meal, try drinking a high calorie beverage.
+If you are unable to eat a meal, try drinking a high-calorie beverage.
 Even if you are taking sips, they count!
-Try making your own smoothies with yogurt and fruit.
+Try making your smoothies with yogurt and fruit.
 If you can’t finish a smoothie, you can freeze the leftovers in an ice cube tray for another time.

 Over and over I see recommendations for people to avoid their favorite foods while they are undergoing chemotherapy.
 It’s a great thought, you don’t want to “ruin” your favorite food if you don’t like the taste of it.
 Or, going forward you may only associate that food with chemotherapy.
 Here’s the thing…you do you!
 If the only thing that sounds good is your mom’s homemade lasagna, give it a try.
-You only want a burrito from your favorite Mexican restaurant, go for it.
-Craving a burger from the best burger joint around, grab your favorite person and go.
+If you only want a burrito from your favorite Mexican restaurant, go for it.
+Craving a burger from the best burger joint around, grab your favorite person, and go.
 My point is that you don’t need to listen to blanket statements like “avoid your favorite foods”.
 Yup, they may apply to some people.
 It may work for a group of individuals.
 But that doesn’t mean it is going to work for you.
 You listen to your body and do what works for you!
-Choose foods based off what you decide works for you not based off fear of what wont work.
+Choose foods based on what you decide works for you not based on fear of what won’t work.

 Eating can be difficult during chemotherapy due to a variety of factors including nausea, vomiting, taste changes, feeling full quickly, and decreased appetite.
 If you are unable to eat or drink, make sure you connect with your health care team.
 Follow these top 3 tips to get you back on track: